ServiceNow/Fast-LLM/docs/recipes/train-llama-8b.md

     1. A Llama model will be saved in Hugging Face format to `~/results` directory every 20,000 iterations.
     2. Location of the dataset metadata file generated in Step 4.
+    3. The learning-rate can be used to trade-off between learning and forgetting.
+A higher learning-rate will learn quickly on our new dataset but will cause forgetting.
+A lower learning-rate will instead retain more of the pretrained model's knowledge, but will slow down adapting to the new domain.
-    3. Config of the pretrained model.
+    4. Config of the pretrained model.
 We load a `llama` model from the repository downloaded earlier.
+    5. This tells Fast-LLM to load the weights of the pretrained model.
+If we wanted to use Llama-3.1's configuration, but train from scratch, we could use the same config but set this to `no`.

 # Checkpoint usage
 Checkpoints will be saved regularly, and every 20k steps a checkpoint will be exported in the HF format.